From 12.00pm-6.00pm

 Theatre

-Our studio theatre will showcase a vibrant programme of dance, theatre and music brought to you by local Bollywood group, Dance Folks, Gecko Theatre’s Being Migrant group, and Status Creative’s young refugee musicians, to name a few.
+Our studio theatre will showcase a vibrant programme of dance, theatre and music brought to you by local Bollywood group, Dance Folks, Norwich Theatre’s Being Migrant group, and Status Creative’s young refugee musicians, to name a few.

 There will also be a range of films and presentations, showcasing some amazing projects from The Hold’s Arrivals project to Addictive TV’s Orchestra of Samples global music project.